HackQuarantine/hq-website/science.md

 Here you can find useful info, videos, literature, and the like!
 It’ll also have some prompts/inspiration to help you get an idea of what you’d like to work on over the course of the hackathon!

-“ We are in an unprecedented situation at the moment The COVID-19 👑🦠 crisis is posing tough problems to vast swathes of our society.
-This is where you come in 😱.
-Unprecedented situations call for unprecedented answers - and Hack<Quarantine/> is just that!
-With thousands of you coming together to do research into 👩‍🔬, or build solutions towards the problems 👩‍💻 that COVID-19 has brought, we can work collaboratively to make a difference, and try to do our part in these troubling times.
+“ We are in an unprecedented situation at the moment The COVID-19 crisis is posing tough problems to vast swathes of our society.
+This is where you come in.
+Unprecedented situations call for unprecedented answers - and Hack Quarantine is just that!
+With thousands of you coming together to do research into, or build solutions towards the problems that COVID-19 has brought, we can work collaboratively to make a difference, and try to do our part in these troubling times.
 And don’t get us wrong - this is no ordinary hackathon - you’re free to work on almost anything (be that science, maths, or tech) within our four overarching themes.
-Not only are the whole team here to help you with this - your fellow participants will be there for you along the way 💖 ”
+Not only are the whole team here to help you with this - your fellow participants will be there for you along the way ”

 ~~Do you have what it takes to save humanity?~~

 (This isn’t Pandemic ☣️)

 Now we’re going to provide some literature, videos, data sources, and inspiration for your hack.
-We’ll do our best to keep y’all up to date over the coming weeks too! <3
+We’ll do our best to keep y’all up to date over the coming weeks too! 💖

 ## Literature 📚